Brayzure/warframe-drop-rates/README.md

 ---

 ### MissionItem
-Represents the data related to an inagem mission.
+Represents the data related to an ingame mission.

 Property | Value Type | Description
 --- | --- | ---